The Amazon logo and any ‘Amazon Marks’ are trademarked by Amazon. What are the Amazon trademark guidelines?

 - Rep: We’re not able to interpret the OA on your behalf

 I mean WOW!
 Just, wow.
-The fact the their Operating Agreement is even open to interpretation should really tell us something.
+The fact their Operating Agreement is even open to interpretation should really tell us something.

 I was finally able to take comfort in my plans to make AmaLinks Pro compliant after this correspondence with the Amazon rep…